These posts are all educational in some nature, with a variety of topics.

 2024 revised Queen Introduction Checklist

-OWA QUEENS HAVE DIFFERENT PHEREMONES, REQUIRING SPECIAL PRECAUTIONS
+OUR QUEENS HAVE DIFFERENT PHEROMONES, REQUIRING SPECIAL PRECAUTIONS – BEFORE YOUR QUEENS ARRIVE, WE RECOMMEND:

-• Choose a sunny location for your colonies, at least 50 yards from frequent human & livestock traffic.
+• Locating your colonies, at least 50 yards from frequent human & livestock traffic.

 • Set up your supplemental feeding system prior to installing queens to minimize disturbance;